paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 -   **🎨 End-to-End Rendering:** Load 3D models, define materials, set up cameras, and render—all within ComfyUI.
 -   **⚙️ Modular Node-Based Workflow:** Each step of the rendering pipeline is a separate node, allowing for flexible and complex setups.
--   **🎥 Animation & Video:** Create camera animations by interpolating between keyframes.
+-   **🎥 Animation & Video:** Create camera and light animations by interpolating between keyframes.
 The nodes output image batches compatible with ComfyUI's native video-saving nodes.
 -   **🔧 Advanced Mesh Processing:** Includes nodes for loading, combining, remeshing, and applying simple color randomization to your 3D assets.
 -   **💡 Lighting and Material Control:** Easily add and combine multiple light sources and control PBR material properties like diffuse, specular, roughness, and emission.
--   **↔️ Full Transformation Control:** Apply translation, rotation, and scaling to objects within the scene.
+-   **↔️ Full Transformation Control:** Apply translation, rotation, and scaling to any object or light in the scene.

 ---